In a Nutshell:

 Unless you’re specifically looking for a low-priced chair that can deliver a good foot massage, there are better options out there, and we can only provisionally recommend this one.

 Osaki is one of the most respected companies in the industry, and most of their products are amazing.
+Check out our reviews of their other models.

 The Monarch, however, is a swing and a miss.